krc-coding/H6-Svendepr-ve/Documentation/ProductRepport.md

 To clone the repository use one of the following methods:
 1. using git over https: `git clone https://github.com/krc-coding/H6-Svendepr-ve.git`
-2. using git over ssh: `git ssh git@github.com:krc-coding/H6-Svendepr-ve.git`
+2. using git over ssh: `git clone git@github.com:krc-coding/H6-Svendepr-ve.git`

 If you don't want to use git, then you can download the zip file from the repository page.

 ## Before you start

-Make a copy of the `.env.example` file and rename it to `.env`.
+Make a copy of the `.env.example` file and rename it to `.env`, the file is located in the ProjectManager folder.
 Update the database related settings in the `.env` file, and make sure that the database exists.
 If you're using docker, then the database will be created automatically, based on the settings in the `.env` file.